GuillaumeRoss/evilplumbing/defcon30/slides/2022-08-defcon30-fleet-workshop.md

 ---
 # Why install Fleet before basics?

-We want to be sure everyone is able to get Fleet up to make it easy to query osquery later.
+We want to be sure everyone is able to get Fleet up to make it easy to use osquery later.

 DO NOT HESITATE to ask questions in person or on Slack - you need a Fleet instance to work!